 TPD vs Income Protection: Which One Should You Choose

-Not being able to return to work because of an accident or sickness could have devastating consequences.
-While sick leave and workers compensation might provide some relief, TPD cover and income protection insurance will generally alleviate most of the financial burden.
+Not being able to return to work because of an accident or illness could have devastating consequences.
+While sick leave and workers compensation might provide some relief, Total and Permanent Disability cover and income protection insurance will generally alleviate most of your financial burden.

-Both TPD and income protection can offer financial support if you suffer an illness or injury and are unable to work,.
+Both TPD and income protection can offer financial support if you suffer an illness or injury and are unable to work.
 However, the main difference is in the way your benefit gets paid and the circumstances of your disability.
-TPD provides a once-off lump sum benefit when totally and permanently disabled, never to work again, versus income protection which pays a monthly benefit when you're unable to work for a specific period.

 TPD cover options